EmailThis/ansible-rails/README.md

     <img src="./images/ansible-rails-promo.jpg" alt="Ansible Rails Promo Image" style="max-width:100%;">
 <p>

-Ansible Rails is meant to be a starting point for developing and deploying Ruby on Rails applications using Ansible.
-It uses Vagrant to provision a development environment.
-[Ansistrano](https://github.com/ansistrano/deploy) is used for deploying our code to staging and production environments.
+Ansible Rails is a playbook for easily deploying Ruby on Rails applications.
+It uses Vagrant to provision an environment where you can test your deploys.
+[Ansistrano](https://github.com/ansistrano/deploy) is used for finally deploying our app to staging and production environments.

 While this is meant to work out of the box, you can tweak the files in the `roles` directory in order to satisfy your project-specific requirements.